jsuddsjr/zork-rust/README.md

 Once that blessed day has come, here's a few more things I want to do:

-- **Flesh out the entire game.** There's more things than forests and kichens, ya know.
+- **Flesh out the entire game.** There's more things than forests and kitchens, ya know.
 - **Mini games** The keypad on the garden gate has it's own unique interaction.
 - **Save/Load game progress** So you don't have to complete the game in one sitting.